ORNL/intersect-architecture/pat/index.rst

 Science Use Case Design Patterns
 ################################

-The science use case design patterns of the :term:`INTERSECT` Open Architecture Specification identify and abstract the involved hardware/software components and their interactions in terms of control, work and data flow.
+The science use case design patterns identify and abstract the involved hardware/software components and their interactions in terms of control, work and data flow.
 The :ref:`intersect:arch:pat:anatomy` is defined in a loop control problem paradigm.

 At the moment, the :ref:`intersect:arch:pat:catalog` defines two classes of
 patterns: :ref:`intersect:arch:pat:catalog:strategic` with high-level solution